Print

 Instructions

-2. In a large mixing bowl or stand mixer, combine olive oil, vanilla, eggs, sugar, and brown sugar.
+2. In a large mixing bowl, whisk together olive oil, vanilla, eggs, sugar, and brown sugar.

-3. Add flour, salt, and baking soda to bowl and mix until ingredients are incorporated and you have a smooth dough.
+3. Add flour, kosher salt, and baking soda to bowl; mix until just combined.

 Notes